excerpted from and based on the Compassion-Focused Therapy protocol, by Paul Gilbert, PhD, FBPsS

 - An accepting, non-condemning, non-submissive orientation to ourselves and others

 How The Brain Works When Not Compassionate

-Many people (who haven’t learned self-compassion!) have a running loop of messages in their brain that are self-critical: “I am not good at math,” “I can never lose weight,” “I am not smart enough,” etc, etc. At the core is often a deeper, more primal worry: “I am unloveable and I will be rejected by others.”
+Many people (who haven’t learned self-compassion!) have a running loop of messages in their brain that are self-critical: “I am not good at math,” “I can never lose weight,” “I am not socially awkward,” etc, etc. At the core is often a deeper, more primal worry: “I am unloveable and I will be rejected by others.”